JunXue-tech/JunXue-tech.github.io/README.md

 ## Publications

-Jun Xue has published multiple papers on audio deepfake detection, neural networks, and signal processing in top international conferences and journals.
+I has published multiple papers on audio deepfake detection, neural networks, and signal processing in top international conferences and journals.
 A full list of publications can be found on his [Google Scholar](https://scholar.google.com.sg/citations?user=YxoCHH4AAAAJ&hl=zh-CN) profile.

 ## Current Work